-Company Meeting Policy Template
+Meeting Policy Template

-Set clear expectations around meeting habits and behaviours in your company.
+Get this templateSet clear expectations around meeting habits and behaviours in your company.

 Preview template

 This meeting policy was created with the purpose of setting clear expectations around meeting habits and behaviours in our company.
-Meeting facilitators and attendees should follow the guidelines in this policy to ensure that meetings are inclusive, collaborative, and a good use of everyone’s time.
+Meeting facilitators and attendees should follow the guidelines in this policy to ensure that meetings are an inclusive, collaborative, and good use of everyone’s time.

-What’s inside Definitive Meeting Policy Template:
+What’s inside this Meeting Policy Template:

 1 🎯 Objectives